 Galata is an old name of the Karaköy neighborhood located on the northern bank of the Golden Horn.
-Several bridges connect the historic Fatih district with Karakoy, of which the Galata Bridge is the most distinguished one.
+Several bridges connect the historic Fatih district with Karakoy; the Galata Bridge is the most distinguished one.

 Galata’s medieval town and the citadel was a colony of the Republic of Genoa from 1273 to 1453.
 The Genoese built the iconic Galata Tower in 1348.
 This stone tower is Istanbul’s most striking landmark – a 66.90-meter-high cylinder-shaped building with a cone top that offers breathtaking views of Istanbul’s peninsula.

 Take the elevator and a few stairs to get to the observation deck.
-There is a restaurant on its upper floor with gorgeous views over the city.
+A restaurant on its upper floor has gorgeous views over the city.